WassimTenachi/PhySO/README.md

 pip install -r requirements_display2.txt
 ```

+In addition, latex should be installed on the system.

 #####  Side note regarding CUDA acceleration:

 $\Phi$-SO supports CUDA but it should be noted that since the bottleneck of the code is free constant optimization, using CUDA (even on a very high-end GPU) does not improve performances over a CPU and can actually hinder performances.